LamininSolutions/mfsql-connector/source/mfsql-integration-connector/working-with-files/index.rst

 The connector provides a number of different ways to work with the file documents in M-Files.

+#. **Import files into M-Files** from another database where the files
+   are stored as blob or from a file location in explorer.
 #.
 The primary focus of the connector is to work with the **metadata
    related to the files**.
 The class table has the following columns specifically related to files.